Order of Australia (horse): 2020: three-year-old season

 For his next race Order of Australia was sent to the United States for the Breeders' Cup Mile at Keeneland on 7 November.
 He was originally among the reserves for the race but found a place in the field when One Master was withdrawn after sustaining a minor training injury.
 A further change in plan saw Christophe Soumillon who had been booked to ride the colt, test positive for COVID and be replaced by Pierre-Charles Boudot.
 Kameko started favourite for the race while the other contenders included Siskin, Circus Maximus, Uni (winner of the race in 2019), Ivar (Shadwell Turf Mile Stakes), Raging Bull (Shoemaker Mile Stakes), Digital Age (Turf Classic Stakes) and Halladay (Fourstardave Handicap).
-Starting a 73/1 outsider Order of Australia broke slowly from the stalls but was then rushed forward to settle in fourth place as Halladay set the early pace.
-He made a forward move approaching the final turn, overtook Halladay a furlong from the finish and held off the late challenge of Circus Maximus to win by a neck.
+Starting a 73/1 outsider Order of Australia broke slowly from the stalls but was rushed forward to settle in fourth place as Halladay set the early pace.
+He made a forward move approaching the final turn, overtook Halladay a furlong from the finish, and held off the late challenge of Circus Maximus to win by a neck.
 Lope Y Fernandez came home third to complete a 1-2-3 in the race for Aidan O'Brien.
-After the race O'Brien said "We always felt that a mile on fast ground and flat track is what he wanted.
+After the race, O'Brien said "We always felt that a mile on fast ground and flat track is what he wanted.
 We felt maybe we were running him too far.
-This was the first time he really got the conditions he really wanted... no one knew much about this horse.
+This was the first time he got the conditions he really wanted... no one knew much about this horse.
 It was the first time for him to ever race at this trip on a track with fast ground" while Boudot said "Aidan told me he is a fast and proper horse.
-I took a position behind the leaders and he traveled very nicely, and then he gave me a nice turn of foot."
+I took a position behind the leaders, and he traveled very nicely, and then he gave me a nice turn of foot."

 On 13 December Order of Australia was sent to Sha Tin Racecourse in Hong Kong to contest the Hong Kong Mile over 1600 metre.
-He was in contention from the start but was unable to challenge the leaders in the closing stages and came home sixth behind Golden Sixty, beaten four and three quarter lengths by the winner.
+He was in contention from the start but unable to challenge the leaders in the closing stages and came home sixth behind Golden Sixty, beaten four and three-quarter lengths by the winner.

-In the 2020 World's Best Racehorse Rankings, Order of Australia was rated on 120, making him the equal 40th best racehorse in the world.
+In the 2020 World's Best Racehorse Rankings, Order of Australia was rated 120, making him the equal 40th best racehorse in the world.